Arnoux system: Abandonment

-Use of the Arnoux System from Paris to Limours was abandoned in 1883 during negotiations with the government and the Compagnie du Chemin de Fer d'Orléans à Rouen for construction of new lines. and the Ligne de Sceaux was the only one built to its design, with its unusual track gauge and specific construction of carriages and locomotives.
+Use of the Arnoux System from Paris to Limours was abandoned in 1883 during negotiations with the government and the Compagnie du Chemin de Fer d'Orléans à Rouen for construction of new lines and the Ligne de Sceaux was the only route built to its design, with its unusual track gauge and specific construction of carriages and locomotives.
 The track was replaced overnight with standard gauge in May 1891.